Human Motion Transfer with 3D Constraints and Detail Enhancement: Introduction

-Observing that the self-occlusion issue is difficult to handle in the image domain, we propose to first reconstruct a 3D human model from a 2D image of both the source and target subjects, and then adjust the pose of the target human body to match the source (while maintaining the target person's body shape).
+Observing that the self-occlusion issue is difficult to handle in the image domain, we propose to first reconstruct the 3D human model from the given monocular video for both the source and target subjects , and then adjust the pose of the target human model to match the source motion (while maintaining the target person's body shape).
 Intrinsic geometric description of the deformed target is then projected back to 2D to form an image that reflects the 3D structure and serves as condition for subsequent generation. \sytminor{ We choose a few non-trivial eigenvectors of the Laplace matrix of the reconstructed mesh as the intrinsic geometry representation (dubbed ``Laplacian feature'' below), which is deformation-invariant and serves as a unique attribute of each vertex.
 Compared with other vertex-specific features, e.g., UV coordinates, the Laplacian feature is more suitable for the human generation task due to its spatially continuous embedding, implicitly encoded intrinsic geometry and higher feature dimensions.
-The boost of these characteristics to realistic human image generation is demonstrated in Section~\ref{sec:Ablation Study}.} The projection of Laplacian feature along with the 2D pose figure extracted from the source image is used as a constraint during GAN-based image-to-image translation, to effectively maintain the structural characteristics of human body under different poses.
+The boost of these characteristics to realistic human image generation is demonstrated in Section~\ref{sec:Ablation Study}.} The projection of Laplacian feature along with the 2D pose figure extracted from each source image is used as a constraint during GAN-based image-to-image translation, to effectively maintain the structural characteristics of human body under different poses.

-In addition, previous methods~\cite{chan18:every_dance_now, wang2018vid2vid} only use the appearance of the target person in the training process of pose-to-image translation, and does not fully utilize the appearance of the source.
+In addition, previous methods~\cite{chan18:every_dance_now, wang2018vid2vid} only use the appearance of the target person in the training process of pose-to-image translation.
 When an input pose is very different from any poses seen during the training process, such solutions might lead to blurry results.
-Observing that the source video frame corresponding to the input pose might contain reusable rich details (especially for the body parts like hands where the source and target subjects share some similarity), we intend to selectively transfer details from real source frames to the synthesized video frames.
+Observing that the source video frame corresponding to the input pose might contain reusable rich details (especially for the body parts like hands where the source and target subjects share some similarity), we intend to selectively transfer geometry details from real source frames to the synthesized video frames.
 This is achieved by our detail enhancement network. {Figure~\ref{fig:teaser} shows representative motion transfer results with rich details}.
-Our problem may also be seen as an appearance transfer problem if viewed from a single frame perspective.
-However, from a holistic perspective, our goal is to transfer the motion from the source image domain to the target.
-Therefore, we define our task as motion transfer in this paper.